Meditatio/meditatio/README.md

 # 1. Introduction

-Meditatio is a project developed by four EPITA students during their semester abroad at UQAC, Canada.
+Meditatio is a project developed by four EPITA students during their semester abroad at UQAC, Canada 🇨🇦

 We aimed to create an Android application using Kotlin and Android Studio